Same Sex Adoption Cases

 Since adoptions are court orders, states are required to recognize them under the Full Faith and Credit Clause of the Constitution.
 In Russell v.
 Bridgens, a woman who had adopted a child with her partner in Pennsylvania sought child support after their separation.
 The Nebraska Supreme Court found that the Full Faith and Credit Clause required the court to acknowledge the adoption performed in Pennsylvania, even though Nebraska prohibited same-sex adoption.

 Modification of Birth Certificates

 In Finstuen v.
-Crutcher, the Tenth Circuit Court of Appeals found that the Full Faith and Credit Clause required Oklahoma to recognize same sex adoptions performed in other states and modify the birth certificates of adopted children.
+Crutcher, the Tenth Circuit Court of Appeals found that the Full Faith and Credit Clause required Oklahoma to recognize same-sex adoptions performed in other states and modify the birth certificates of adopted children.
 However, the Fifth Circuit took a different approach in Adar v.
-Smith. finding that state courts were required to respect such adoptions, but that the state agencies can determine independently whether to modify a birth certificate.
+Smith, finding that state courts were required to respect such adoptions but that the state agencies can determine independently whether to modify a birth certificate.

 Confused by Same-Sex Adoption Cases?
 Get Legal Help Today